-The reasons for that have been researched on a more general level by Ben-Ari and Elron (2001), showing that soldiers and police officers depend on their own local culture and that they have to, because they will return after their mission to their home countries and professional cultures18.
-As a consequence, they stay away from too intensive contacts with locals, and sometimes they are advised to do so.
-As a consequence, it is difficult for them to understand the local culture, to interpret rightly actions or non-actions of locals or to find out the reason why a person is behaving in a given way.
-Very often they misinterpret actions or they just did not catch the proper meaning of a communication.
-This is not only true for the contact and communication with locals, but also for the communication within the international forces.
-Ben-Ari and Elron quote an Canadian soldier, seconded to Bosnia: "If a Greek or Spanish or Chinese person says, "You are my friend," I don't know what he means.
+The reasons for this lack of cooperation have been researched on a more general level by Ben-Ari & Elron (2001).
+Their research shows that soldiers and police officers rely on their own local institutional culture, which they cannot afford to abandon, since they will be returning to their home countries and to their own professional cultures once their mission expires.21 As a consequence, they avoid overly intensive contacts with the locals, and sometimes they even are advised to do so.
+As a consequence, they have difficulty understanding the local culture, correctly interpreting the actions or non-actions of locals or establishing the reason why a person is behaving in a given way.
+Very often they misinterpret actions or they just do not 'get' the proper meaning of a communication.
+This is not only true for contact and communication with locals, but also for communication within the international forces.
+Ben-Ari & Elron (2001: 291) quote a Canadian soldier, seconded to Bosnia:

+If a Greek or Spanish or Chinese person says, "You are my friend," I don't know what he means.
 I don't know if it is his culture, I don't know if they really like me or that their culture tells them to do so even if they don't like me.
 It is still nice, but I am not sure.
 Same with the Chinese or Indians.
-If an Australian says that I am his friend, then it is done."
-Ben-Ari and Elron comment as follows: "Notice that the very terms these people use "Greek," "Pole," or "French" assume that the most important distinctions between soldiers of different contingents are national-cultural ones".
+If an Australian says that I am his friend, then it is done.

+Ben-Ari & Elron (2001: 291) comment as follows:

+"Notice that the very terms these people use "Greek," "Pole," or "French" assume that the most important distinctions between soldiers of different contingents are nationalcultural ones".

-In Kosovo and Bosnia, the main military strategy in coping with strangeness in the host countries was to keep physical and emotional distance from locals to the level of alienation and even hatred.
-Sion (2008) examines the peacekeepers' lack of curiosity about the locals, feelings of helplessness and frustration, and the cultural shock and prejudice amongst internationals.
-Security always means separation (Rubinstein 2005, Wohlgethan 2008).
-The military authorities discourage peacekeepers from having contacts with locals in order to prevent cultural misunderstandings and problems.
-Sion quotes a Dutch officer: "We don't need a drunken soldier beating a local over a woman", showing that the problem might not be cultural misunderstanding alone.
-The construction of camps as 'environmental bubbles' discouraged soldiers from venturing outside, even if they are allowed to do so.
-Sion (2008) is also quoting a platoon commander from Bosnia, referring to locals: "I don't trust (them).
-I don't trust their pizza and I don't trust the interpreters.
-They say what they think you would like to hear.
-I completely don't trust the people outside the camp.
-It is the mentality of the people here.
-They are nice to you and then when you leave they claim that you said certain things or they want their demands met".
+In Kosovo and Bosnia, the main military strategy in coping with strangeness in the host countries was to keep a physical and emotional distance from locals to the level of alienation and even hatred.
+Sion (2008) examines the peacekeepers' lack of curiosity about the locals, their feelings of helplessness and frustration, and the cultural shock and prejudice amongst internationals.
+Security always means separation (Rubinstein, 1998; Wohlgethan, 2008).
+The military authorities discourage peacekeepers from having contact with locals in order to prevent cultural misunderstandings and problems.
+Sion (2008) quotes a Dutch officer: "We don't need a drunken soldier beating a local over a woman", showing that the problem might not be cultural misunderstandings alone.
+The construction of camps as 'environmental bubbles' discourage soldiers from venturing outside, even if they are allowed to do so.
+Sion (2008: 210), quotes a platoon commander from Bosnia, referring to locals:

-But some decide to stay as long as possible (six years, e.g. for OSCE) in the mission.
-Afterwards, they quit the job and retire, e.g. somebody from India, Pakistan or Azerbaijan gets in a UN-Mission in one month more than he gets in one year in his home country.
+21 But some decide to stay as long as possible during the mission (six years, e.g. for OSCE).
+Afterwards, they quit their job and retire: e.g. somebody from India, Pakistan or Azerbaijan earns in one month on a UN Mission more than one year's salary in his home country.